-If an organization decides to stop using OutSystems Platform, the generated code of the applications can be detached and deployed to standard .NET or Java web application server stacks.
+If an organization decides to stop using OutSystems, the generated applications can be generated one last time, detached and deployed to a standard web application server stacks.
 There are a few things to do before the code is detached.
 There are also dependencies to be considered.

 Viewing the source code without detaching

 Since there is a close mapping between the visual model and the generated code, we recommend that someone who understands the business logic of the original application built in OutSystems maps the logic in code to the visual logic in the application, and transfers this knowledge to those who will be running and operating the application in the future.
 There should also be developers on hand who understand underlying stack technologies and standard .NET / ReactJS application architectures and code written in the corresponding languages.